Ableton/ableton.github.io/linkkit/index.md

 #### TEMPO-5: Enabling Link does not change app's tempo if there is no Link session to join.
-- Open App, start playing
+- Open App, start playing.
+- Change App tempo to something other than the default.
 - Set Link to **Enabled** **&rArr;** App's tempo should not change.
+- Change App tempo to a new value (not the default).
+- Set Link to **Disabled** **&rArr;** App's tempo should not change.

 ### Audio Engine